How Much Does CRM Cost? Pricing for 18 Best CRM Software

 Different types of pricing models

-Most CRM pricing is calculated on a subscription-based model, i.e., companies pay a certain fixed price per month or year for using the software-as-a-service (SaaS).
-Some CRM tools have a flat pricing model and some have sliding scale plans.
+Most CRM pricing plans are calculated on a subscription-based model, i.e., companies pay a certain fixed price per month or year for using the software-as-a-service (SaaS).
+Some CRM tools have a flat pricing model, and some have sliding-scale plans.
+Some even have custom CRM prices depending on business needs and the particular CRM project.

 While CRM vendors are quite transparent about the price of their products, additional costs relating to customization, implementation, and advanced features are often not shown on website pages.